MrKartikL/TESLA/README.md

 ## Groups and support

-if you want new features, or announcements, you can follow our [TESLA](https://t.me/PROJECT_TESLA).
+if you want new features, or announcements, you can follow our [TESLA](https://t.me/PROJECT_TESLA) Group.